HenrickRamalho/Holonomic-Robot-Swarm-Agent/README.md

 ## Getting Started

 To build this project, you must purchase the following bill of materials:

-3 x Wheel Omni 1.5Pol;
+3 x Wheel Omni 1.5Pol

-2 x Power Banck Pack for 2 Battery 18650;
+2 x Power Banck Pack for 2 Battery 18650

-3 x Motor N20 6Vdc 90RPM and Encoder;
+3 x Motor N20 6Vdc 90RPM and Encoder

 ### Prerequisites